0xr3ngar/cherri/README.md

      - Handles conflicts by automatically opening your configured merge tool

 5. **Conflict Resolution:**
-   **Default behavior**: When conflicts occur, your configured merge tool will automatically open.
+   **Default behavior**: When conflicts occur, your configured merge tool will automatically open **one conflict at a time**.
+Each conflicted file will be processed individually, allowing you to focus on resolving one conflict before moving to the next.
 If no merge tool is configured, you'll see:
    ```
    📝 Please resolve conflicts in your editor
       1. Fix the conflicted files